Optimized variance estimation under interference and complex experimental designs: Concluding Remarks

 There are several extensions and open questions that are yet to be explored.
-We have considered the class of linear point estimators in this paper, and it remains an open question if our results and methods can be extended to a larger class of estimators.
+We have considered the class of linear point estimators in this paper, and it remains an open question whether our results and methods can be extended to a larger class of estimators.
 While the class of linear estimators includes almost all conventional treatment effect estimators, recently developed estimators based on machine learning techniques do not fall in this class \citep[see, e.g.,][]{Aronow2013Class,Wager2016High,Chernozhukov2018Double,Wu2018LOOP}.
 The key challenge is that the variance of these estimators are not quadratic forms in the potential outcome vector, so bounds that themselves are quadratic forms will generally not be valid.
-A possible way forward is to linearize the point estimators using a first order Taylor expansion, in which case one could construct quadratic bounds that are asymptotically valid.
+A possible way forward is to linearize the point estimators, in which case one could construct quadratic bounds that are asymptotically valid.
 However, extending the finite-sample results in the current paper to this larger class of treatment effect estimators appears to currently be beyond reach.

 Relatedly, it remains an open question if the ideas explored in this paper can be extended to a larger class of bounds.
-Motivated by the fact that the variance itself is a quadratic form, we consider bounds that are quadratic forms.
-It is possible that sharper bounds exist in a larger class of bounds.
-One such example is the Fréchet--Hoeffding-type bounds for the difference-in-means estimator under complete randomization mentioned in Section~\ref{sec:related-lit}.
-This bound is shown to be sharp when the potential outcomes are comonotonic, implying that it is likely to be admissible in the class of all possible bounds.
-In particular, it is known that this bound extract all information about the joint distribution of the potential outcomes contained in the marginal distributions.
-However, it is not currently known how this type of bound trades off the slack in the full set of potential outcome vectors, and it remains to be investigated whether it dominates the class admissible quadratic bounds.
-It also remains an open question whether Fréchet--Hoeffding-type bounds can be constructed for other estimators and other experimental designs than the difference-in-means estimator and complete randomization.
+Motivated by the fact that the variance itself is a quadratic form, we considered bounds that are quadratic forms.
+It is possible that tighter bounds exist in a larger class of bounds.
+One possible route to explore is whether one can construct a class bounds for the general setting inspired by the Fréchet--Hoeffding-type bounds for the difference-in-means estimator under complete randomization mentioned in Section~\ref{sec:related-lit}.
+This bound is sharp for comonotonic potential outcomes, which is a fairly large set of potential outcomes.
+However, it is not currently known how this type of bound trades off the slack in the full set of potential outcome vectors, and it remains to be investigated whether it is admissible.